chrisclark/blog/content/testing.md

 It’s a very normal state of affairs that your change will have more test code than application code.

-As you move from unit tests to integration tests, you take off diagnostic utility for coverage; unit tests cover little, but when they fail, it’s immediately clear what went wrong.
+As you move from unit tests to integration tests, you trade off diagnostic utility for coverage; unit tests cover little, but when they fail, it’s immediately clear what went wrong.
 Integration tests can cover a huge variety of regressions, but when they fail it’s harder to understand why.
-You need to be using both.
+Use both.

 The broadest tests of all are browser/device automation tests.
-They are there to ensure that nothing terrible is about to happen in production, not ensure correctness of your code.
+They are there to ensure that nothing terrible is about to happen in production -- not to ensure correctness of your code.

 We aren’t believers in test-driven-development; it’s a great way to never get anything done.